1 Complain to the company

-If the company refuses to do what you ask to sort out the problem, ask for a ‘letter of deadlock’ to show you've done all you can to resolve the complaint.
+If the company refuses to do what you ask to sort out the problem, ask for a ‘final response’ to show you've done all you can to resolve the complaint.

 If the company fails to respond to this final letter within a reasonable period of time (say, 14 days), you can take your complaint to the Financial Ombudsman Service (FOS).

-You must take your complaint to the FOS within six months of receiving this letter, otherwise they may not be able to help.
+You must take your complaint to the FOS within six months of receiving this letter, otherwise they might not be able to help.

 3 Contact the FOS